 According to me, I’ve named this rule as the 60-40 rule to indicate who gets to speak how much when the meeting is in progress.
-Here, as indicative, 60 percent of the given time should be utilized by the team member when in a one-on-one meeting.
-This will give them enough control over what they have to say and they can do so freely without the hurry that takes place outside the meeting room.
+Here, as indicative, the team member should utilize 60 percent of the given time when in a one-on-one meeting.
+This will give them enough control over what they have to say, and they can do so freely without the hurry that takes place outside the meeting room.

 Keep the Figures Ready

 Performance sheets and weekly or monthly figures should be kept ready and should be studied thoroughly before making a dash to the one-on-one meeting with your team member.
-This way you will have a solid base to what you have to speak about and what your team member is answerable towards.
-Don’t complicate things with graphs or charts, but enable yourself with basic numbers on the different factors that the performance of the team member is based on.
+This way, you will have a solid base on what you have to speak about and what your team member is answerable.
+Don’t complicate things with graphs or charts, but enable yourself with basic numbers on the different factors that the team member’s performance is based on.

 Make sure you either have a template or you share the report with your team members before their one-on-one meetings at work and ask them to go through them as well.
 Ensure that they understand their own performance numbers and let them ask you if anything is unclear or erroneous.